-\Aage Sørensen, Foundations of Class Analysis, chapter 6.
-A neo-Ricardian framework for class analysis Supplementary Readings: A Symposium on Sørensen's paper \Erik Olin Wright, "Class, Exploitation and Economic Rents", American Journal of Sociology 105:6 (May 2000): 1559-71 \John H Goldthorpe, "Rent, Class Conflict and Class Structure," American Journal of Sociology 105:6 (May 2000): 1572-82 \Dietrich Rueschemeyer and James Mahoney, "A Neo-Utilitarian Theory of Class," American Journal of Sociology 105:6 (May 2000): 1583-91 VI.
-Pierre Bourdieu Pierre Bourdieu is the single most influential French Sociologist today, probably the only French sociologist most American sociologists have every heard of.
+Michael Mann, "Societies as Organized Power Networks", chapter 1 in The Sources of Social Power, volume I (Cambridge University Press, 1986), pp. 1-33 Michael Mann, The Sources of Social Power, volume 2: the Rise of Classes and Nation States, 1760-1914 (Cambridge University Press, 1993), especially chapters 1-3, 7, 15-17, 20 Erik Olin Wright, "Michael Mann's Two Frameworks of Class Analysis", unpublished manuscript, 2002 IV.
+Pierre Bourdieu Pierre Bourdieu is the single most influential Sociologist in the past twenty years or so, probably the only French sociologist most American sociologists have every heard of.
 As is typical of much French sociology, his work often explores very abstract philosophical and metatheoretical questions, and - also in French fashion - his exposition of these abstract ideas is often rather vague and obscure.
 Nevertheless, his work is also usually intensely interesting, filled with juicy empirical observations and insightful theoretical formulations.
 In terms of his work on class, the most important idea is the way in which classes are constituted through the location of people in a social space defined by their relation to a variety of forms of capital - cultural capital, social capital, symbolic capital, financial capital.
 Class analysis concerns the distributions of these forms of capital, the dynamic ways in which one form of capital can be converted into another, and the consequences of these distributions and dynamics for various empirical problems of social life.
-Session 10.
-11/13 Pierre Bourdieu's approach to Class Analysis In the first of the two weeks we will spend on Bourdieu we will read Loïc Wacquant's chapter in Alternative Foundations of Class Analysis in which he lays out the central principles of Bourdieu's approach along with a few pieces by Bourdieu.
-The excerpts from Bourdieu's book Distinction are probably the most important, but the two articles (and the exegesis by Brubaker) are probably somewhat more accessible.
+Session 9.10/31 Pierre Bourdieu's approach to Class Analysis One of the problems in studying Bourdieu's work on class is that he almost never lays out in a systematic way the basic theoretical structure of his core concepts.
+Instead, his class analysis is largely embedded in his massive empirical work.
+Of these, the most important is Distinction.
+I have assigned only a limited number of pages of this book as much to give you a sense of the kind of work Bourdieu does as to clarify the underlying structure of his ideas.
+Our discussion will revolve more around two shorter pieces in which he does sketch the central elements of his approach, and the careful synthetic exegeses of his work in the chapter by Elliott Weinenger in Approaches to Class Analysis, and the article by Rogers Brubaker.
 Required Readings: